WHAT IS YOUR APPROACH TO THERAPY?

 An in-network provider is a licensed professional who has been specifically approved by and has an existing contract with an insurance plan.
 As a result of that relationship, you will have either no fee or a small copay, usually between $10-30 per session.

-I am in-network with the following insurance plans:
+I am in-network with and currently accepting the following insurance plans:

 Kaiser (requires a direct authorization and referral from Department of Psychiatry at Kaiser)

 MHN | Health Net

 Limitations: My ability to accept your insurance plan will depend on the composition of my caseload at the time of your inquiry.
 Please note that insurance rarely covers couples therapy.

 Insurance Plan Support Forms